 I’m not good with conflict.
 It has to be perfect.
 I am not comfortable with large groups.
-Other people are smarter than me.
-An immediate response is necessary Moving up requires sacrifice.
+I am not as smart as other people.
+I have to respond immediately.
+Moving up requires sacrifice.
 It’s easier to do it myself.
 There are not enough hours in the day.

-As a matter of fact, we collect evidence to support these beliefs.
-These limiting beliefs get in the way of our success and happiness.
+We collect evidence to support these beliefs, inhibiting our contentment.
 Research shows that deciding something is true conditions us to see the world in ways that support that belief.
 We also, consciously or not, engage with people who will confirm what we already know to be true.

 What if you could give up these limiting beliefs?
 What would be possible if they were no longer constraining you?

 Our Bold Vision exercise has helped over 50,000 people challenge limiting beliefs and produce significant results in their lives.
 It’s as simple as writing a Bold Vision – an annual practice to help you achieve bold ambitions and stay focused on what is most important to you.

 The first step is throwing your hat over the wall, creating a situation where you are committed to following through.
 The phrase comes from author Frank O’Connor.
 As he and his friends would wander the fields, they’d take off their hats and toss them over any wall that seemed too high or difficult to scale.
 They committed to getting their hats back, so the wall became an obstacle to overcome, instead of a limit as to how far they could explore.

 Our process asks you to commit to your goal first, creating the catalyst to figure out how to make it a reality.
 You’ve done this before when you wanted something badly.
 The Bold Vision exercise supports you in bringing this level of intention to ALL areas of your life.